Edward Griffin (attorney)

 Edward Griffin (died 16 December 1569) of Dingley, Northamptonshire was an English landowner and lawyer.
 He was Solicitor General from 1545 to 1552 and Attorney General from 1552 to 1558.

 He was the second son of Sir Nicholas Griffin (1476 – 1509) of Braybrooke, Northamptonshire and his second wife, Alice Thornborough, daughter of John Thornborough of Hampshire.
 His elder brother was Sir Thomas Griffin (1496 – 1566) of Braybrooke who married Jane Newton, daughter of Richard Newton of Court of Wick, in Yatton, Somerset.

 Following a family tradition, he was admitted as a student to Lincoln's Inn and was Autumn Reader in 1537.
-He was elected one of the Governors of Lincoln's Inn in 1540.
+His brother Thomas was groom of the privy chamber at the reception of Anne of Cleves in 1539.
+Edward Griffin was elected one of the Governors of Lincoln's Inn in 1540.
 He was Solicitor General from 18 June 1545, during the reign of Henry VIII and Edward VI.
 He was appointed Attorney General on 21 May 1552 and continued in that role under Mary I. A devout Catholic, he was removed from office on the accession of Elizabeth I.

 Griffin acquired an existing house, a Preceptory of the Knights Hospitallers, at Dingley, Northamptonshire at the dissolution of the monasteries, and rebuilt it in the 1550s.
 The porch of Dingley Hall is carved with the date 1558 and the initials of Griffin and his second wife, and other inscriptions.
+Elizabeth I came to Dingley from Collyweston on her progress on 3 August June 1566.